Yvainovski/Interactive_Image_Segmentation/README.md

 # Interactive_Image_Segmentation
 This project is an OpenCV implementation of SLIC superpixels image segmentation techniques.
 Users can draw simple strokes on an image to select 'foreground' and 'background'.
-The project will then tranform the image into superpixels and separete user selected 'forground' from the 'background'.
+The project will then tranform the image into superpixels and automatically separete user selected 'forground' from the 'background'.

 ![Image of Yaktocat](./demo_img.png)